 Doug Brimblecombe’s (MIES, MLighting) career over 30 years in the live entertainment industry has taken him from his home town of Dalby in Southwest Queensland, across Australia and to many parts of the world.
 His specialty is performance lighting, but his involvement in performance art has seen him in many roles, from company management and design consultancy to memorable episodes such as loading 124 ton Antonov aircraft in Russia for international rock bands.

-Doug is general manager of a innovative mobile cardiac and respiratory health initiative that saves lives in rural Australia called Heart of Australia.
-He brings to Heart of Australia his skills in the logistics of large scale global events and management of diverse and multi-discipline staff.
+Doug’s most recent role was as general manager at Heart of Australia, where he brought his skills in logistics of large scale global events and management of diverse and multi-discipline staff.
 Doug is a Member of the Illuminating Engineering Society of Australia and New Zealand (IESANZ) and holds a Masters in Lighting (Physics).

 HELEN ASTBURY | DEPUTY CHAIR

 Helen Astbury is a passionate fundraising, marketing communications and sponsorship executive with vast experience in all aspects of philanthropy, stakeholder engagement, and business development.
 Throughout her career, Helen has successfully worked with a number of leading state, national and international organisations to deliver outstanding engagement and development outcomes across a number of industries – including the arts, medical research, higher education and broader not for profit sector.